 The switching frequency of the device supports three modes of operations.
 The modes of operation are set by the conditions on the RT and SYNC pins.
-At a high level, these modes can be described as master, internal oscillator, and external synchronization modes.
+At a high level, these modes can be described as primary-secondary, internal oscillator, and external synchronization modes.

-In master mode, the RT pin should be left floating; the internal oscillator is set to 500 kHz, and the SYNC pin is set as an output clock.
-The SYNC output is in phase with respect to the internal oscillator.
-SYNC out signal level is the same as V{IN} level with 50% duty cycle.
-SYNC signal feeding the slave module, which is in phase with the master clock, gets internally inverted (180° out of phase with the master clock) internally in the slave module.
+In primary-secondary mode, the RT pin of the primary device should be left floating; the internal oscillator is set to 500 kHz, and the SYNC pin is set as an output clock.
+The SYNC output is in phase with respect to the internal oscillator of the primary device.
+SYNC out signal level is the same as VIN level with 50% duty cycle.
+SYNC signal feeding the secondary module, which is in phase with the primary clock, gets internally inverted (180° out of phase with the primary clock) internally in the secondary module.
+When trying to parallel with another converter, the RT pin of the second (secondary) converter must have its RT pin populated such that the converter frequency of the secondary converter must be within ±5% of the primary converter.
+This is required because the RT pin also sets the proper operation of slope compensation.

 In internal oscillator mode, a resistor is connected between the RT pin and GND.
-The SYNC pin requires a $10-k\Omega$ resistor to GND for this mode to be effective.
-The switching frequency of the device is adjustable from 100 kHz to 1 MHz by placing a maximum of $510~k\Omega$ and a minimum of $47~k\Omega$ respectively.
-To determine the RT resistance for a given switching frequency, use Equation 4 or the curve in Figure 18.
+The SYNC pin requires a 10-k Ω resistor to GND for this mode to be effective.
+The switching frequency of the device is adjustable from 100 kHz to 1 MHz by placing a maximum of 510 k Ω and a minimum of 47 k Ω respectively.
+To determine the RT resistance for a given switching frequency, use Equation 4 or the curve in Figure 7-4.
 To reduce the solution size, the designer should set switching frequency as high as possible, but consider the tradeoffs of supply efficiency and minimum controllable on-time.

-$$RT(F{sw}) = 67009 \text{ x } F{sw}^{-1.0549}$$
+$$RT(F{SW}) = 67009 \times F{SW}^{-1.0549}$$ (4)